wacncontent/CustomizeTool/addCommentOutput/articles/storsimple/storsimple-disk-drive-replacement.md

 ## Install the replacement disk drive

-After a drive has failed in your Microsoft Azure StorSimple device and you have removed it, follow this procedure to replace it with a new drive.
+After a drive has failed in your <!-- deleted by customization Windows --><!-- keep by customization: begin --> Microsoft <!-- keep by customization: end --> Azure StorSimple device and you have removed it, follow this procedure to replace it with a new drive.

 #### To insert a drive